Learn About Coffee

 Hand Crafted Coffee

 The Kaffeeklatsch is a true “hand crafted” roaster of coffees.
 Coffee roasting is an art as well as a science and requires years of experience.
-We do not rely on automation to determine optimum roast spectrums.
-Our master roaster, Grant Heath, who has been roasting specialty coffee for over 46 years, oversees roasting.
+We do not rely on automation to determine optimum roast spectrum.
+Our master roaster, Grant Heath, has been roasting specialty coffee for over 47 years.
 Grant has passed on his craft to two current apprentices, Joanna and Katie, both at a journeyman level.
+These days Grant roasts once a week, while Joanna and Katie do the rest of the roasting.
+Roast profiles and problem solving are a group effort.
 Coffee is a volatile, natural food product.
 Each variety of coffee has its ideal roasting time and temperature.
 However, different batches can be unpredictable with external temperature, relative humidity and many other factors contributing to how a particular roast behaves.
 Only a master roaster can make the subtle adjustments required during the roasting process.
 Roasting small batches of coffee on the premises allows The Kaffeeklatsch absolute control over bean quality and freshness.

 Fair Trade Coffee

 Availability of Fair Trade Certified coffees varies.
-Generally we have a least a few Fair Trade Certified coffees, currently that includes our offerings from Ethiopia Sidama, Guatemala, Honduras, Peru, and Sumatra.
+Generally we have at least a few Fair Trade Certified coffees, currently that includes our offerings from Ethiopia Sidama and Honduras.
 We find that more producers are working within fair trade practices even without necessarily aiming for certification.

 Certified Organic Coffee

 Certified organic coffee is coffee that is produced without the use of synthetic fertilizers, pesticides or other agrochemicals.
 Certified organic coffees are reviewed by an independent certifying agency that inspects the coffee farm and monitors all the stages of production for adherence to sustainable agricultural techniques and ecologically sound practices.
-All coffee farm resources must test chemical-free for three consecutive years before they can be certified organic.
+All coffee farm resources must test chemical-free for three consecutive years before they can be certified as organic.
 After certification the farm is re-tested for organic qualification every year.
 When coffee from an organic farm is harvested and processed, it is isolated from all coffee coming from other vendors.
 The sacks are clearly marked “organic” to prevent them from being confused with the non-organic beans.
+It is important to note that the certification process must be paid for by the farm each time, and can be more expensive than a smaller, independent or subsistence farm may be able to afford.
+Because of this, many farms are following all the rules for being organic without being able to hold an official certification.

 Organic coffee helps preserve the local ecosystem as well as the health of farmers and their families.
 Organic farming methods help the environment in many ways.
-Coffee products such as the pulp from coffee cherries can be reused in composting.
+Coffee by-products such as the leftover pulp from coffee cherries can be reused in composting.
 Clearing undergrowth by hand rather than using herbicides prevents soil erosion.
-Wild life, especially migratory birds, are encouraged by the probation of pesticides.
-Often bananas, citrus fruit or other food crops are inter-planted with the coffee.
+The support of wildlife, particularly over 150 different species of migratory birds, is encouraged by the probation of pesticides.
+Often bananas, citrus fruit or other food crops are inter-planted with the coffee, which creates “shade- grown” coffee.
+Most certified organic coffee beans are also shade grown.
+Shade growing is not a requirement for organic certification but with the absence of synthetic fertilizers and pesticides, organic growers rely on the shade to provide a proper habitat to grow coffee.

 At The Kaffeeklatsch we purchase Certified Organic coffees when they are premium quality beans that meet our standards.
-Availability varies from time to time but again we generally offer a least a few Certified Organic coffees as well as some that follow the practices but do not have the certification.
-Current Certified Organic coffees include our offerings from Colombia, Ethiopia Sidama, Guatemala, Honduras, Papua New Guinea, Peru, Sumatra and Timor.
+Availability can vary from time to time but we generally offer at least a few Certified Organic coffees as well as some that follow the practices but do not have the certification.
+Our current Certified Organic coffees include offerings from Ethiopia Sidama, Honduras, Papua New Guinea, Peru, and Timor.

 Shade Grown Coffee

-Shade grown coffee is coffee cultivated under a canopy of sun filtering shade trees.
+Shade-grown” coffee is coffee cultivated under a canopy of sun filtering shade trees, a production system that is widely regarded as environmentally sustainable, enabling biodiversity conservation, enhancing pest-control services from birds, and contributing to climate change adaptation.
 Shaded coffee farms are more ecologically sound with the shade trees providing natural fertilizer, mulch and a source of wood used for cooking, fuel and lumber.
-The shade trees provide a sanctuary for bird and animal life.
+The shade trees provide a sanctuary for many different species of bird and animal life.
 The extent, type and utility of shade trees employed vary from farm to farm and country to country.
 Often the trees used for shading coffee offer another income producing crop such as citrus fruit and hardwood.
 The slower ripening of shaded coffee produces a more flavorful coffee bean.
+Frequently used shade crops can include bananas, citrus fruit trees, mango, and avocados.